kierdavis/site/pages/cordic.md

-% Computing sin & cos with synthesisable Verilog
-% Kier Davis
-% 20 March 2015
+---

-# Computing sin & cos with synthesisable Verilog
+title: Computing sin & cos with synthesisable Verilog
+---

 The [CORDIC][cordic] algorithm is a clever method for accurately computing trigonometric functions using only additions, bitshifts and a small lookup table.